The internet is a wonderful tool, but dangers can lurk for children and young adults.

 Here are some rules experts recommend you establish with your children before allowing them unsupervised access:

-- Never give out any personal information without a parent’s permission.
+- Never give out personal information without your permission.

-- Tell a parent right away if you encounter something that doesn’t seem right.
+- Tell you right away if they encounter something that doesn’t seem right.

-- Never agree to meet someone from online without discussing it with a parent.
+- Never agree to meet someone from online without discussing it with you.

-- Do not share passwords with anyone other than parents.
+- Don't share passwords with anyone but you.

-- Check with parents before downloading or installing software or doing anything that could harm the computer.
+- Check with you before downloading or installing software or doing anything that could harm the computer.

 - Discuss posting photos and what’s appropriate and inappropriate.

-- Talk about being a good online citizen and avoiding doing anything that hurts other people or is against the law.
+- Follow your guidelines of being a good online citizen and not doing anything that hurts other people or is against the law.